wp-plugins/tpg-get-posts/readme.txt

 ===  TPG Get Posts ===
 Contributors: Criss Swaim
 Donate link: http://www.tpginc.net/wordpress-plugins/donate/
-Tags: get_posts, post, posts, formatting, list, shortcode Requires at least: 2.8
+Tags: get_posts, post, posts, formatting, list, thumbnails, get posts, posts on page Requires at least: 2.8
 Tested up to: 3.8
 Stable tag: 3.2.0

-Adds a shortcode tag to display posts within a static page or another post.
+Display posts on a page with ability to filter cat or tag.

 == Description ==
 Please review the Changelog for release change notices and save any custom styling before applying any upgrade.